Using colour and contrast

 Text over images

 Use text over images sparingly.
-If you must use text over an image, add a solid background behind the text or apply a dark overlay to ensure sufficient contrast.
+If you must place text over an image, add a solid background behind the text or apply a dark or light overlay to the image to ensure sufficient contrast across all screen sizes.

 Branding

 Text that's part of a logo does not have a minimum contrast requirement.
-However, be careful when applying logo colours to other content, as branding colours are often reused for headings, links and buttons.
+However, when logo or brand colours are reused in content for headings, links or buttons, the text colour must meet contrast requirements.
+This may involve adjusting the colours or developing a separate set of brand colours to use for text.

 Do not rely on colour alone to convey a message

 Do not use colour alone to convey meaning.
-If you could not see the colour, would you still understand everything the design is communicating?
-For example, are you using colour alone (such as blue text) to indicate a hyperlink without also underlining it.
+Consider if the colour was removed, would people still understand the message?
+For example, are you using colour alone (such as blue text) to indicate a hyperlink without also underlining it?
 There must be more than one visual cue.
 This applies to:

 • Links